cashapp/knit/Docs/Modules.md

 * Swinject provides the concept of an [Assembly](https://github.com/Swinject/Swinject/blob/master/Documentation/Assembler.md) which is responsible for registering a subset of the app services so that when all Assemblies are registered together via an Assembler all services are available.

-`ModuleAssembly` extend the Assembly concept and define relationships between modules.
+`ModuleAssembly` extends the Assembly concept to define relationships between modules.
 When services are assembled using `ModuleAssembler` it must be able to resolve the entire tree of modules as for each service we do not know which other services it may require.
 By enforcing that all child modules are also registered we can guarantee that all expected services have been registered.

 ## AutoInitModuleAssembly